-A third and final option for those seeking foot-healthy cycling footwear is to adopt an alternative shoe and pedal set-up.
+A third and final option for those seeking foot-healthy cycling footwear is to adopt an alternative shoe and pedal setup.
 Specifically, consider using a flat pedal with a thin and unobtrusive strap (such as Power Grips or Bicibands) that keeps your foot in place through the force of dynamic tension.
-This easy-in, easy-out set-up provides a broad and flat support surface upon which to pedal, and perhaps most importantly, it offers you the opportunity to use the footwear of your choosing, which can mean a zero drop, wide toe box athletic shoe of the kind that we at Natural Footgear offer.
+This easy-in, easy-out setup provides a broad and flat support surface upon which to pedal, and perhaps most importantly, it offers you the opportunity to use the footwear of your choosing, which can mean a zero drop, wide toe box athletic shoe of the kind that we offer at Natural Footgear.

-We’ve found that the Topo Sante, with its generous toe box, Boa® Closure System (a common closure system in conventional cycling shoes) and (relatively) stiff sole, works perfectly in combination with this pedal/strap set-up to enhance foot comfort while preserving power transfer between the foot and the pedal.
-The other great benefit of using the Topo Sante for cycling is that you can wear your Correct Toes while on the bike!
+We’ve found that the men's and women's foot-healthy athletic shoes that we offer on our site work perfectly in combination with this pedal/strap setup to enhance foot comfort while preserving power transfer between the foot and the pedal.
+The other great benefit of using foot-shaped athletic shoes for cycling is that you can wear your Correct Toes while on the bike!

 Flat pedals come in a variety of styles, weights, and materials, and you can use Power Grips or Bicibands with all standard pedals.
-We’ve found this combination of products (i.e., Topo Sante shoes and a combination flat pedal/strapping system) to be the golden ticket when it comes to cycling and foot comfort and health.
-Natural Footgear co-founder Dr. Marty Hughes recently switched to this new system, and here is what he has to say about it:
+We’ve found this combination of products (i.e., men's and women's foot-healthy athletic shoes and a flat pedal/strapping system) to be a nice option when it comes to cycling and foot comfort and health.
+Natural Footgear co-founder Dr. Marty Hughes switched to this system a while back.
+Here are his thoughts on it:

-Since adopting this new set-up, I no longer use my modified road cycling shoes; even with the surgical techniques described above, I just can’t achieve the same level of comfort and enjoyment that I can from my flat pedal/healthy shoe arrangement.
+After adopting this new setup, I no longer used my modified road cycling shoes; even with the surgical techniques described above, I just couldn't achieve the same level of comfort and enjoyment that I could from my flat pedal/healthy shoe arrangement.

 Another consideration is pedal strike (i.e., the pedal striking the ground), which only rarely happens with clipless pedals.
 With the flat pedal system, you have to be particularly mindful on sharp corners to keep your inside foot elevated, so as to avoid scraping the pedal against the pavement and falling as a result.

-All in all, for me personally and the riding that I do, the flat pedal/strap/healthy shoe combo is the perfect way to achieve a balance between foot comfort, foot health, and performance on the road.
+All in all, for me personally and the riding that I do, the flat pedal/strap/healthy shoe combo is a solid way to achieve a balance between foot comfort, foot health, and performance on the road.